 It is normal to have one to two soft, formed easily to expel bowel movements a day, without the effort of straining too hard.
 It is not normal to miss moving one’s bowl a day.

 These tiny particles provide the stool size, shape and moisture, which make it easy for the colon to move along and expel the fecal matter.

 To achieve healthy bowel movement, sufficient water should also be observed.
 There should be adequate water for absorption and adequate lubrication along the lining of the colon.

-Fiber may be soluble and insoluble.
+Fibre may be soluble and insoluble.

 It adds bulk to the diet thereby preventing constipation.

-This amount can help from soft, bulky stool.
+This amount can help form a soft, bulky stool.